jocke1995/StortSpelProjekt/StortSpelProjekt/Tutorials.md

 Set this to 0 to generate mipmaps

 ### Object File modification
-When you created your new textures, you will have to modify how your object file reads the new texture (depending on object file format)
+When you have created your new textures, you will have to modify how your object file reads the new texture (depending on object file format)

 #### .Obj-file modifications (changing the .mtl file)
 This is the file format which will be most commonly used in our project, and all you need to do is change the file extensions of the textures to .dds from whatever file extension it had earlier

 #### Other
-If you wish to use other object formats were the textures are embedded, you will have to change them using external programs such as "Blender" or "Maya".
+If you wish to use other object formats where the textures are embedded, you will have to change them using external programs such as "Blender" or "Maya".